freight-hub/freighthub-frontend-challenge/README.md

 # Technology requirements

 **React** and **JavaScript** are mandatory requirements.
 Apart from this,  you can use any libraries, task runners and build processors.
-ES6 and TypeScript are highly encouraged, as well as MST and MobX if needed.
+ES6 and TypeScript are highly encouraged.

-# Evaluation Criteria
+# Evaluation criteria

 The full criteria for evaluating the coding challenge can be found [here](./Criteria.md).

-# How to submit?
+# How to submit

 - Clone this repository.
-- A restful api for `shipments` is provided with the challenge.
+- A RESTful API for `shipments` is provided with the challenge.
 To run follow [How to run api server?](#how-to-run-api-server)
 - Complete your project as described above within your local repository.
 - Ensure everything you want to commit is committed.
 - Please make sure that there are scripts to start both the server and the client.